 A continuation course to Introduction to Forensic Science 1 from the Fall 2024 semester, Introduction to Forensic Science 2 will continue to investigate the techniques used in the forensic laboratory for the analysis of common types of physical evidence encountered at crime scenes.
 Part 2 will focus on bloodstain pattern analysis, DNA, hair, fibers, and other trace evidence, toxicology and drug analysis.
 The nature and significance of physical evidence, the underlying chemical/physical principles of the scientific techniques employed for its analysis, and the interpretation and evidentiary value of scientific results will be studied.

-Professor Gary Felder
+Instructor: Gary Felder

 B2 - C1 students